 Final Thoughts: Selkirk Rex Cat

 If you have never had a cat before, the Selkirk Rex is perfect for you, as it is a gentle soul that wants nothing but your companionship.
-However, you must be in a position where it can see you often, as it gets sad and withdrawn if left alone for extended periods.
+However, you must be in a position where they can see you often, as they gets sad and withdrawn if left alone for extended periods.
 The cat is also a good fit for families, as it gets along with children and other pets.

 - 11 Hypoallergenic Cat Breeds For People With Allergies (With Pictures)